Choosing the Right Repair Shop

 - If the service was not all you expected, don’t rush to another shop.
 Discuss the problem with the service manager or owner.
 Give the business a chance to resolve the problem.
 Reputable shops value customer feedback and will make a sincere effort to keep your business.

-Check back here for more useful Car Care Tips!
+Check back here for more useful Car Care Tips from the experts at our German car repair shop!